NatalliaRak/Find_me-ReactNative-App/README.md

      npm i pod-install
  - Install React Native Permissions: npm i react-native-permissions
- -

-- Dowload the template and start the development server with (Expo Cli)[https://docs.expo.dev/get-started/create-a-new-app/]
+ - Use template files (App.js, CurrentAdress.js, Current_coordinates.js, Texting.js; pattern.png is used as *ImageBackground*)
-- To open the app:
+- How to open the app on phones:
    IOS:
      - On your iPhone or iPad, open the default Apple "Camera" app and scan the QR code you see in the terminal
    Android:
      - On your Android device, press "Scan QR Code" on the "Home" tab of the Expo Go app and scan the QR code you see in the terminal.
+- There will be ask of permission to use Geolocation
+- Let app to get where are you

-Use it happily!
+- Use it happily!